ph-nathan/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - Delete a member**

 **MSS**

-1. User requests to list persons
+1. User requests to <ins>list all members</ins> (UC02)
-2. AddressBook shows a list of persons
+2. CCACommander shows a list of all members
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific member in the list of all members
-4. AddressBook deletes the person
+4. CCACommander deletes the specific member

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The list of all members is empty.

+  * 2a1.
+CCACommander shows an error message.

     Use case ends.

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+CCACommander shows an error message.

       Use case resumes at step 2.